Federal Assistance with Education Expenses

 The Work Study Hiring process is comprised of three steps:

-1. You must first complete the FWS Questionnaire.
-The form is located on MyServices.
+1. You must first complete the Cincinnati State job application located at www.cincinnatistate.applicantpro.com/jobs.

 2. The second step is determining your FWS eligibility.
 The FWS Coordinator will consider your current award and your status with the Standards of Academic Progress (SAP).

 3. The final step is the “Hiring Process”.
 You can search the job listings under the Human Resources tab on the Cincinnati State home page.
 You may apply for any Student Worker Position that appeals to you.
-If you are chosen for the job, the FWS Coordinator will send you a hire packet via Surge Mail.
-Upon completion and acknowledgement of the hire packet, you may begin working.
+If you are chosen for the job, the HR Department will contact you to complete their new hire paperwork.

 Didn’t have your question answered here?
 Submit your question to the Federal Work Study Coordinator: email@example.com